-Some sessions are about university in general, whilst others focus on the University of Oxford, for example:
+Some sessions are about university in general, whilst others focus on the University of Oxford specifically, for example:

-- For Years 7, 8, 9 and 10 - Higher Education Explained.
+- For Years 7, 8 and 9 - Higher Education Explained.
 Exploring university and what it might be like to study there.

 - For Years 9, 10 and 11- University and Future Choices.
 GCSEs, A-Levels and how they link to university courses.

 Why University?
 Why Oxford?
-The purpose of university, myth-busting, the cost, and a brief introduction to the Russell Group and the University of Oxford.
+The purpose of university, myth-busting, the cost, and an introduction to the Russell Group and the University of Oxford specifically.

-- For Year 12 and 13 - Making a Competitive Application to University, Oxford and the Application Process, Personal Statement Workshop, Admissions Test Workshop, Interview Workshop (suitable for Oxbridge applicants), Support for Oxford Offer Holders.
+- For Year 12 and 13 - Making a Competitive Application to University, Oxford and the Application Process, Personal Statement Workshop, Super-Curricular Workshop, Admissions Test Workshop, Interview Skills Workshop (suitable for Oxbridge applicants).

 We can also provide workshops on Oxplore (our digital outreach platform for students), student finance and can also offer more general topics, such as exploring beyond the school curriculum, essay writing, giving presentations and careers advice for all.

-In 2019-20, we are visiting schools in the following areas and weeks:
+In 2021-22, we hope to visit schools in the following areas and weeks: